SeaHogs/tp/docs/UserGuide.md

 Format: `deletem ic/NRIC`

-* After deletion of a patient's medical information, the patient will disappear from the current showing list panel as the current list panel is only displaying patients with non-empty medical information.
-If one wants to see the full list of patients, please use `list` command afterwards.
+* After deleting a patient's medical information, if the patient is currently shown in the displayed list, the information updated will be reflected in the displayed list.
+If the patient is not currently in the displayed list or the displayed list is appointment list, the changes would be done in the background and not be reflected in the current list.
+One may want to use `list` command to see all patients and check the changes.
+Therefore, it is recommended to only take actions on patients that are currently shown in the list to avoid confusion.

 Examples:
 * `deletec ic/S1234567D` will result in the deletion of the medical information of the patient with the NRIC `S1234567D`.